Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Adblocking with pfBlockerNG

 This unboxing and setup has been fun, but I’d like to block all the bad traffic on my network.
-I’ve been using a workhorse of a DNS-level adblocker called Pi-Hole on a… yes, Pi, but it would be nice if I can reclaim that wee bit of hardware for something else and use a comparable add-on module in pfSense.
+I’ve been using a workhorse of a DNS-level adblocker called Pi-Hole on a—yes—Pi, but it would be nice if I could reclaim that wee bit of hardware for something else and use a comparable add-on module in pfSense.
 Let’s explore that now.

-pfBlockerNG is a very powerful package for pfSense® which provides advertisement and malicious content blocking along with geo-blocking capabilities.
+pfBlockerNG is a very powerful package for pfSense® that provides advertisement and malicious-content blocking along with geo-blocking capabilities.

-Question: Do I install the first pfBlockerNG or the pfBlockerNG-devel which feels like a developer version?
+Question: Do I install the plain pfBlockerNG package or the pfBlockerNG-devel package that looks like a developer version?
 I’m a software developer, so this is for me, but am I a pfSense developer?
-No. Maybe it will show me advanced logs or I can mess about with LUA?
+No. Maybe it will show me advanced logs or let me mess about with Lua?
 Let’s Google this.

-From here, random people are saying to install the development version.
+From here, random people say to install the development version.
 Another blogger advocates using the dev version as well.
 Meh, I guess we can install jq, rsync, and Python 3.8.
-This doesn’t feel like a development version since it has exciting dependencies.
+It doesn’t feel like a development version since it has exciting dependencies.

 Install pfBlockerNG-devel not the other one

-That was painless and only added an extra 20 MiB.
-It seems a lot of the dependencies are part of pfSense already.
-The knight at the end of Raiders would say that I have chosen wisely (hey, why did Indy age like a normal person up to Indy 4 if he drank the immortality water that the thousand-year-old knight also drank?).
+That was painless and added only about 20 MiB.
+It seems many dependencies are already part of pfSense.
+The knight at the end of Raiders would say I have chosen wisely (though, why did Indy age like a normal person up to Indy 4 if he drank the immortality water that the thousand-year-old knight also drank?).

 Wizard time.